sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

 Overview of secure score
 Microsoft Defender for Cloud has two main goals:

-to help you understand your current security situation to help you efficiently and effectively improve your security The central feature in Defender for Cloud that enables you to achieve those goals is the secure score.
+To help you understand your current security situation To help you efficiently and effectively improve your security The central feature in Defender for Cloud that enables you to achieve those goals is the secure score.

 Defender for Cloud continually assesses your cross-cloud resources for security issues.
 It then aggregates all the findings into a single score so that you can tell, at a glance, your current security situation: the higher the score, the lower the identified risk level.